smartcontractkit/ccip/.changeset/swift-suits-punch.md

 "ccip": patch
 ---

-Set maxLogsKept to 1 for ContractTransmitter
+#changed Set maxLogsKept to 1 for ContractTransmitter